Our Recording Sessions in Action

 NYU Film Scoring Competition

-Undergraduates and Graduate students are eligible to participate in our annual NYU Film Scoring Competition.
-Students submit a score for one of the several animated films created by the NYU Tisch animation class.
-The winning composers have their pieces performed and recorded by the NYU Symphony Orchestra (NYU Symphony) as part of the orchestra’s concert series.
+As a Screen Scoring student, you are eligible to participate in our annual NYU Film Scoring Competition.
+You may submit a score for one of several animated films created by the NYU Tisch animation class.
+The winning composers have their pieces performed and recorded by the NYU Symphony Orchestra as part of the orchestra’s concert series.

 UnSilent Film

-This concert features new music by NYU composers written specifically for silent film clips of the past.
+The UnSilent Film concert features new music by NYU composers written specifically for silent film clips, particularly those from the early 20th century.

-Selected composers select clips from silent films and write music for small ensembles to accompany them.
-While ragtime piano often comes to mind when thinking about silent film music, composers are given complete freedom in style and role of the music.
-Additionally, the silent film need not be from the past, though choosing a historical clip is encouraged.
+You will choose clips from silent films and score them for small ensembles to perform live.
+While ragtime piano often comes to mind when thinking about silent film music, you are given complete freedom of style and the role the music plays in the picture.
+The silent film need not be from the past, though choosing a historical clip is encouraged.

 A performance from a Composer’s Collective Final Concert